Muniox/blog-megak-front/README.md

 - Filter posts by category on Home page
 - Sanitize output from backend on front-end using "dompurify" package
 - Integration with simple rich text editor
-- Creating posts by user
+- User can create post
-- Editing posts by user
+- User can edit his own post
-- Deleting posts by user
+- User can delete his own post
 - Implementation of pages using React and Tailwind (Home, Login, Register, Single, Write)

 ## What has not been accomplished on the front-end